The HyperTexts

 They both advocated an aggressive foreign policy to arrest a purported national decline.

-They both painted a picture of a society in crisis that needed a strong leader to save it (i.e., them).
+They both painted a picture of a society in crisis that needed a strong leader to save it (i.e., themselves).

 They both stoked racial animosities and grievances of the majority against minorities.